patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 ---

 1. Solder the **STM32L072KZT6** MCU component to the PCB at **U1**, taking care to align the dimpled corner on the chip with the white dot on the PCB.

+This is the most difficult component to solder to the board, so take your time and ensure none of the pins are left bridged together.
+A little flux paste applied to the surface of the pads before soldering makes the solder flow much easier.

+I like to start by soldering a single pin from the MCU to the board.
+Then, while heating the pin with the soldering iron, I use tweasers to shift the MCU's position until its' feet are aligned with the rest of the pads on the board.
+Once heat is released from the pin, the chip is fixed in place.
+Apply the minimum amount of solder necessary to create a clean connection between the remaining pins and their pads.

 ![Assembly4](Uniform_4.jpeg)